 Recognize Natural Gas Hazards and Stay Safe

-Natural gas is an efficient and low-cost option for heating and cooling systems, stoves, water heaters and clothes dryers making it a popular choice for appliances in homes.
+Natural gas is an efficient and low-cost option making it a popular choice for home appliances.

 How to Know if There is a Leak

 Smell will usually be the first indicator of a gas leak.
-Utility companies like CFU odorize natural gas to smell like sulfur or rotten eggs so that a gas leak may be easily detectable.
-If you are outside, you may also hear a hissing sound or see blowing soil, bubbling water or dead plants near a gas appliance, meter or buried distribution main.
+Utility companies like CFU odorize natural gas to smell like rotten eggs so that a gas leak may be easily detectable.
+If you are outside you may also hear a hissing sound or see blowing soil bubbling water or dead plants near a gas appliance meter or buried distribution main.